Before You Apply

-What is the process for the letters of recommendation?
+What is the process to send letters of recommendation?

+Yes.
 You can send the online request to your recommenders at any time during the application process.
-The recommendation process remains accessible after you’ve submitted your application.
-You are able to add, remove or renotify recommenders.
-Please be sure you are using the correct e-mail address for your recommenders.
+The recommendation process remains accessible after you've submitted your application.
+You are able to add, remove or re-notify recommenders.
+Please be sure to list the correct email address for your recommenders.

 Who should recommend me?

-It is highly recommended that you ask former/current professors, supervisors or a professional whom knows you well and can accurately reflect on your ability as a student.
+It is highly recommended that you ask former/current professors, supervisors, or professionals who know you well and can accurately reflect on your academic abilities.
 Letters from family members, friends, housemates, or co-workers are unacceptable.

-If I submit materials online do I have to submit a paper copy?
+If I submit materials online, do I also have to submit a paper copy?

-You do not have to submit a paper copy of your statement of purpose, resume or vitae, or any papers you upload to your online application.
+No. You do not have to submit a paper copy of your statement of purpose, resume/vitae, or any other documents that you have uploaded to your online application.

 Processing Your Application

 What is the admission process?

-When all official documents have been received by the Graduate school office, your complete application will be sent to the department for review.
-Once in the department for review, it can vary by department on the length of time that your application is under review.
-Most departments take approximately 4-6 weeks.
+Once all official documents have been received by the Graduate School, your complete application file will be sent to the department for review.
+The timeline required for the application review process can vary significantly by department.
+Many departments take approximately 4-6 weeks after the stated application deadline, but some can take longer.

 An admission recommendation will be made at the program level and will be returned to the Graduate School for a final review.
-An e-mail will be sent to you informing you that a decision has been made.
-At that time, you may log into your application and view your electronic letter.
+An email will be sent to you informing you that a decision has been made.
+At that time, you may log into your application to view your decision letter electronically.

 How do I check the status of my application?

-You may log into your online application at any time to check the status of your application.
+You may log into your online application at any time to check the status.

-If your file is not complete and is less than one year old, our office is able to change your term.
+If your application file is not yet complete and is less than one year old, we should be able to update your term to enter.
+Email your request to email@example.com.

 After You Are Admitted

-Please send all required financial documents to the Office of International Student and Study Abroad Services.
-I-20’s cannot be requested until you have submitted all required financial documents and have accepted admission.
+Send all required financial documentation to the Office of International Student and Study Abroad Services.
+I-20s cannot be requested until you have submitted all required financial documents and have accepted admission.